 Maybe I can trace it back to reading, something I sure don’t do much of today.
 I am a pretty good reader, never struggled with it and always enjoyed it when I was young.
 My parents read to Josh and I on a nightly basis.
-Early childhood memories revolve around the Happy Hollisters, the den and couch.
-With the exception of the Dukes of Hazard, television memories can’t even remotely compete with what the memories of books and reading.
-We always had plenty of books to read, either from our parent’s collections, the library or from the Arrow or Tab book orders that were monthly staples.
+Early childhood memories revolve around the Happy Hollisters, the den, and couch.
+With the exception of the Dukes of Hazard, television memories can’t even remotely compete with the memories of books and reading.
+We always had plenty of books to read, either from our parent’s collections, the library, or from the Arrow or Tab book orders that were monthly staples.
 It seemed I was never denied the new Hardy Boys Case Files book.
-As I start to wave goodbye to middle age, I think about how I want to raise my as of yet unproduced children, and can’t help but think of it being with a lot of reading.

-In college there was a creative writing class as a general elective, and plenty of English classes too.
-And I kept writing, I kept documenting all my hikes, and as I got into it, my climbs too.
+In college there was a creative writing class as a general elective and plenty of English classes too.
+And I kept writing, I kept documenting all my hikes, and as I got into it, my rock climbing endeavors.
 Junior year had journaling as a focus and I was scholastically forced to reflect and form opinions on things like wilderness and the human’s place within it or what it meant or countless other topics.
 Lots of writing, but lots of other art too: sketches, scientific journaling observations, acting class, taking pictures, etc.

 What started as simple collecting of information became much more when I started editing my descriptions and creating page layouts.
 Today it might still be just be a collection of well laid out pages with maps, pictures and words if it were not for a rumor that someone else was about to author a guidebook to the area.
 That news spurred me into action.
 Those collecting and organizing habits paid off and I was able to, relatively quickly and with the hep of a publishher, create a guidebook.

-With that project now six years in the past, most of my writing now happens in this blog.
+With that project now over six years in the past, most of my writing now happens in this blog.
 I would like to publish another book.
-I guess I would like to write the next guidebook to the Winds or write a few essays that get published in a magazine or write a nonfiction piece of mountaineering literature.
+I guess I would like to write a guidebook to the Winds or write a few essays that get published in a magazine or write a nonfiction piece of mountaineering literature.

-Tracing the roots of my writing, I find artistic elements of crayons, markers, water colors and coloring books, other things that were never in short supply when I was child.
-As I look forward from those early years, and peer backwards from these later years, I catch a glimpse of how the support and love of my parents gave me free form to be whatever it was I wanted to become, with the reading at an early age, be it being read to or reading myself, leading to the artistic medium that I express today.
+Tracing the roots of my writing, I find artistic elements of crayons, markers, water colors, and coloring books, other things that were never in short supply when I was child.
+As I peer backwards from these later years, I catch glimpses of how the support and love of my parents gave me free form to be whatever it was I wanted to become; the reading at an early age, be it being read to or reading myself, leading to the artistic medium that I express today.